 During El Niño events, the SPCZ tends to move northeast, resulting in warmer sea surface temperatures, heavier rainfall and more tropical cyclones, with the opposite during La Niña events [3].
+See the Glossary for a definition of ENSO.

 Projected extreme rainfall